Consumption Partial Insurance in the Presence of Tail Income Risk: Results

 \section{Results}

-We present our baseline results assuming stationarity of the distributions of income shocks, taste heterogeneity, and consumption measurement error.
-We also assume constant transmission parameters of income shocks over the lifecycle.
-We relax the stationarity/lifecycle-invariance assumptions in section \ref{SubSec::Results_Subsample_Analysis}.
+We first present baseline results imposing stationarity in the distributions of income shocks, taste heterogeneity, consumption error, and a constant pass-through of income shocks over the lifecycle.
+We subsequently relax stationarity/lifecycle-invariance in section \ref{SubSec::Results_Quadratic_Consumption_Function}.\footnote{Stationarity is not an identifying assumption but helps with precision, especially of higher moments.}